jahedprince/HogwartsSchool/README.md

 - build incrementally!
 - if you have an error, fix the error, before attempting to **add** functionality

+## Other Important Info

+### Video Walkthrough

+Please submit a short, 5 minute screencast of a walk-through of the functionality for each user story in your app.
+E.g. for "As a user, I can create a project", you can fill out the form for creating a project and then see the new project appear in the projects list. *There is no need to show us the code you wrote.* We recommend using Quicktime to record the screencast (instructions on how to do that [here](https://support.apple.com/kb/PH5882?locale=en_US&viewlocale=en_US)).

+Once you've recorded your screencast, please *upload it to YouTube as an unlisted video*. **Include a link to the video in your repo's README** and include your repo link in the video description.
+This will aid us in evaluating your submission.

+Well before the deadline, we recommend practicing this by recording a very short screencast and uploading it as an unlisted video.
+If you encounter any technical issues, reach out to us so that we can help you resolve them.

+## Evaluation

+- Requirements score (70%)
+- Rubric score (30%)
+- Extra credit (15% max)

 ### Views and Functionality

 You can determine views and functionality from the requirements and wireframes shown below.

 <img src='https://github.com/FullstackAcademy/jpfp-template-V2-a/blob/main/wireframes.png' />